SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 For more information, see [Account Preferences and Credentials](account-settings-preferences.md).

 <!--
+This section is on hold pending finalization of UI.
 ## Mastering everyday tasks

 This section provides information on how to perform basic everyday tasks using the Sumo Logic UI.